esper-io/console_docs/docs/devices-groups/apps-device.md

-Manage configuration gives the admins the flexibility to manage work apps from the console.
+Manage configuration gives the admins the flexibility to manage work apps from the Console.
 From the ‘Device and Group’ screen, click on the name of the device for which you want to manage apps.
 Navigate to the ‘Apps’ tab.